ITensor/website/docs/classes/itensor.md

    ... etc. up to 8 indices

    Construct an ITensor with the given indices.
-All components initialized to zero.
+All components are initialized to zero.

    <div class="example_clicker">Show Example</div>